json-schema-org/json-schema-spec/adr/2024-05-08-extract-unstable-keywords.md

 In creating a stable spec release, it's important that all included features are well-developed and their behaviors are finalized.
 As such, the following features will be extracted before the stable release.

 - `$vocabulary` - This feature is still in development.
-- Output formats - This feature is still in development.
+- Output formats - This feature is being extracted to its own spec anyway.
+(See [PR](https://github.com/json-schema-org/json-schema-spec/pull/1429) for more info and link to discussion.)
 - `propertyDependencies` - This feature is not technically in the spec and should go through the proposal process.

 ## Decision Drivers <!-- optional -->